comphilip/koreader-wiki/Home.md

 ## Development community
 <a name="community"/>

 KOReader is rewrite of "kindlepdfviewer", which is originally built by [hawhill](http://www.mobileread.com/forums/member.php?u=86292) based on the [mupdf](http://www.mupdf.com/) source.
 Since then it has come a long way, based on requests and updates by hackers around the world.
-The name "KOReader stands for Kindle/Kobo Open Reader, the devices for which KOReader orginally was written.
+The name "KOReader stands for Kindle/Kobo Open Reader, the devices for which KOReader originally was written.

 ### Users